tuethu/IBM-Data-Science-Course/Course 6_Databases and SQL for Data Science with Python/Module 3_Intermediate SQL /Lesson 2_Functions, Multiple Tables, and Sub-queries/Readme.md

 - Derived tables or table expressions are sub-queries where the outer query uses the results of the sub-query as a data source.

+- 3 ways to work with multiple tables in the same query:
+  - a sub-query
+  - an implicit join
+  - a JOIN operator like INNER JOIN, LEFT OUTER JOIN, RIGHT OUTER JOIN, or FULL OUTER JOIN.

 ## 1. Aggregation Functions
 ```
 SELECT SUM(COST) FROM PETRESCUE;